Introduction to Lucene Document Classification

 - SimpleNaiveBayesDocumentClassifier

-The first implementation is available as a contribution for this Jira issue :
+The first implementation is available as a contribution to this Jira issue :

 Now that a new interface is available, it will be much easier to integrate it with Apache Solr.